manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 	- Working
 	- Complete
 	- Packed as it was when borrowed
-	- Batteries removed, if applicable
+	- Batteries removed and or fully charged, if applicable

 3. When returning equipment directly to lab staff, make sure that they know your email address and the AAU number/s of the returned items, and that you report any issues with the equipment